Siliverst0v/WorkoutDietDiary/README.md

 The second part of the application is a calorie diary.

-    * Just add a meal, fill in the name and number of calories, and the application calculates the calories for the day.
+    * Simply create a day and add all the meals with the number of calories to it.
+The total calories for the day will be calculated automatically.

 ![DaysScreen](https://user-images.githubusercontent.com/94259002/194729387-efa2bb50-6b4c-4d15-831a-97c4c6b58048.png)
 ![CaloriesScreen](https://user-images.githubusercontent.com/94259002/194729392-fa61d636-1459-4d8b-bdbe-08d04b53ed43.png)